 The Staffordshire and Stoke on Trent Archive Service holds an astonishing range of records relating to the history of the county of Staffordshire and the city of Stoke on Trent, and their people.
-In August 2011 the importance of the collections in our care was recognised by the award of Designated Status to the entirety of the Archive Service's collections by the Museums, Libraries and Archives Council.
+In August 2011 the importance of the collections in our care was recognised by the award of Designated Status to the entirety of the Archive Service's collections.

 To achieve this status a collection must be outstanding in terms of its evidential, aesthetic, scientific, historical, cultural, literary or economic importance.
 It must demonstrate richness and variety and where appropriate the uniqueness or rarity of individual items or groups.

 Our 6,500 collections, cover over one thousand years of our collective history, and enable research into a multitude of subjects, including :

 - Local and community history

 - Economic history - agriculture, industry, mining and transport

 - Social history - crime, demography, education, housing, poverty, public health, religion, travel

 - National history - preparations for the Spanish Armada